ODataOrg/tutorials/read-the-service-metadata.md

-Categories: Basic Requests
+**Categories**: Basic Requests

-$metadata is an endpoint in OData services that contains a machine-readable description of the service model including type schemas, available operations, etc.
+**Description**: $metadata is an endpoint in OData services that contains a machine-readable description of the service model including type schemas, available operations, etc.

-Request
+**Request**

 ```
 GET http://services.odata.org/V4/TripPinService/$metadata